Cache Where you Want! Reconciling Predictability and Coherent Caching: Acknowledgment

 \section{Acknowledgment}

 \fi

-The material presented in this paper is based upon work supported by the National Science Foundation (NSF) under grant numbers CNS-1646383.
+The material presented in this paper is based upon work supported by the Office of Naval Research (ONR) under grant number N00014-17-1-2783 and by the National Science Foundation (NSF) under grant numbers CNS 1646383, CNS 1932529 and CNS 1815891.
 M. Caccamo was also supported by an Alexander von Humboldt Professorship endowed by the German Federal Ministry of Education and Research.
-Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the authors and do not necessarily reflect the views of the NSF.
+Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the authors and do not necessarily reflect the views of the sponsors.

 \ifCLASSOPTIONcaptionsoff

 \fi